thedarredondo/data-science-fundamentals/README.md

 ## Goal

-Form an inuitive understanding of the modern AI/machine learning wave, and learn some practical model building skills along the way.
+Form an intuitive understanding of the modern machine learning/AI wave, and learn some practical model building skills along the way.

 By the end of the course, students will be able to: